Glewlwyd OpenID Connect Plugin documentation

 Glewlwyd is conform to OAuth 2.0 for Native Apps best current practice considering the following configuration:

-• Any redirect_uri is allowed if the client is manually added by an admin in the admin app
+is allowed if the client is manually added by an admin in the admin app - Any

-• Any https:// URL is allowed or unsecured loopback URL (locahost/127.0.0.1/[::1]) when the client uses the client registration endpoint. redirect_uris accepted in the client registration endpoint MUST NOT contain username attribute (https://username@domain.tld)
+URL is allowed or unsecured loopback URL (locahost/127.0.0.1/[::1]) when the client uses the client registration endpoint.redirect_uris

 Glewlwyd OpenID Connect endpoints specifications